 Stress is one of the biggest issues in the health and safety arena in the UK.
 However, are we winning the battle against this known killer?
 Or are we even in the fight?

-In 2012/13 there were 428,000 self-reported cases of ill-health related to stress, depression and anxiety.
-In comparison, the number of self-reported cases in the same period related to musculoskeletal disorders was 439,000.
-I would posit that there are actually many more thousands of cases of the former that go unreported due to issues such as the stigma that is still associated with mental health issues in many UK workplaces and also the fear of becoming unemployed as a result (direct or indirect) of reporting stress related issues.
+In 2016/17 there were 526,000 self-reported cases of ill-health related to stress, depression and anxiety.
+In comparison, the number of self-reported cases in the same period related to musculoskeletal disorders was 507,000.
+I would posit that there are actually many more thousands of cases of the former that go unreported due to issues such as the stigma that is still associated with mental health issues in many UK workplaces and also the fear of becoming unemployed as a result (direct or indirect) of reporting stress-related issues.

 Stress is a difficult issue for employers to manage.
 Part of the reason for that is due to the fact that different people exhibit signs of stress in different ways.
 Some people don’t give any outward indication at all that they are suffering from stress.
 Another factor is that the causes of stress can be numerous and be coming from different areas of a person’s life.
 If a person clocks off work at 5.00pm, it does not mean that they are able to ‘switch off’ from the issues that might be causing them stress at work.
 Likewise, a person will not automatically be able to cut themselves off emotionally from issues on the domestic front when they arrive at work.